Bot for selling dumplings

 }

-From this json file, we can understand some information that can be usefull for us:
+From this JSON file, we can extract some insights:

 import { HttpApi, fromNano, toNano } from "ton";

-Everything is elementary simple.
-We can just sort only incoming transactions to our wallet, and then go through the last 100 transactions, and if a transaction is found that has the same comment and amount, then we have found the transaction we need!
+It's all very simple.
+We can simply sort only incoming transactions to our wallet, and then go through the last 100 transactions, and if there is a transaction with the same comment and amount, then we have found the transaction we need!

-Let's start with initializing the http client, for convenient work with TON
+Initialize the http client for convenient work with TON:

 export async function verifyTransactionExistance(toWallet, amount, comment) {